Colorado READ Act

 Aligned Intervention

-Approved by CDE for the third time, the SIPPS K–12 research-based program provides a structured literacy approach to foundational skills through explicit instructional routines.
+Approved by CDE for the fourth time, SIPPS is an evidence-based K–12 program that provides a structured literacy approach to foundational skills through explicit instructional routines.

 For students needing additional practice in developing phonics and decoding skills, SIPPS and Being a Reader offer an aligned scope and sequence, facilitating a seamless transition for students moving between tiers.